Open-Data-Science-at-SIO/RNAseq-workshop-2017/LC-github.md

    git pull upstream master
    ```

-Files should download if there are any changes.
-This will not overwrite your files unless there are conflicts.
+Files should download if there were any changes made to the web version of the repo.

 # Submit a pull request

-It's great that you have these changed files in your repo, but you want to share these files with your collaborators.
-We all have the same repo.
-Go to your version of the repo and click on submit a pull request:
+It's great that you have these changed files in your repo!
+Now you want to share with your collaborators so everyone has the same version of the files collection in their repo.
+Go to your repo and click on submit a pull request:

    [![git_pr1](_static/git_pull_request.thumb.png)](_static/git_pull_request.png)

 You will see two comparisons between the master and your repo.
-There shouldn't be an conflicts, so just click on 'Create pull request':
+There shouldn't be an conflicts, so click on 'Create pull request':

    [![git_pr2](_static/git_create_pull_request.thumb.png)](_static/git_create_pull_request.png)

-This will make a request for your changes to be pulled and merged into the original repo.
+This will make a request for your changes to be pulled into and merged with the original repo.

 # Submit an issue